e-dschungel/php_version_test/README.md

 ### Version 0.2.2
 * added new ObsoleteVersionExtensionTest
+* added new ObsoleteHandlerTest
-* ObsoletePHPXTest is obsolete and will be removed in future version, use ObsoleteVersionExtensionTest instead
+* ObsoletePHPXTest is obsolete and will be removed in a future version, use ObsoleteVersionExtensionTest instead